Aidar5/nattoeng/docs/source/book/20_concurrent_connections/concurrent_futures.rst

     executor = ThreadPoolExecutor(max_workers=5)

 After creating an Executor object, it has three methods: shutdown, map, and submit.
-Shutdown is responsible for the completion of threads/processes, and map and submit methods are responsible for starting functions in different threads/processes.
+Shutdown is responsible for the completion of threads/processes, when map and submit methods are responsible for starting functions in different threads/processes.

 .. note::
     In fact, map and submit can run not only functions but any called object.
 However, only functions will be considered further.

-The shutdown method indicates that the Executor object must be finished.
+The shutdown() method indicates that the Executor object must be finished.
 However, if to shutdown() method pass ``wait=True`` (default value), it will not return the result until all functions running in threads have been completed.
 If ``wait=False``, shutdown() method returns instantly but the script itself will not exit until all the functions have been completed.